 Mango Rags is our storefront boutique located in the YES Transport Compound in Monrovia, Liberia.
 Mango Rags started as a partnership between two Liberian women in 2013, and now serves as the retail outlet for clothes made by bombchels, for bombchels.
 You can also get a sneak peek into future Bombchel collections because every style is tested at Mango Rags before wide release.
 Come shop with us 10am-6pm Wednesday-Saturday.

 Please keep in mind ankara has NO STRETCH.
 We use a lot of elastic and wrap styles to make up for this.
 Some garments may require slight alteration upon receipt.
+We will alter custom items that don't fit, but customer will have to pay shipping to and from destination.
 Inquire about custom attire if you prefer.
-SERIOUS INQUIRIES to be sent to email@example.com.
+SERIOUS INQUIRIES to be sent to firstname.lastname@example.org.